spatie/laravel-artisan-dispatchable/README.md

 ## Why we created this package

-Laravel schedules will perform all the tasks that need to happen at a given moment sequentially.
-So no tasks will run in parallel.

-When you add a scheduled task to [Laravel's scheduler](https://laravel.com/docs/master/scheduling#introduction), it should perform it's work as fast as possible, so no other tasks will have to wait.
+[Laravel's scheduler](https://laravel.com/docs/master/scheduling#introduction) will perform all tasks sequentially.
+When you add a scheduled task to the scheduler, the task should perform its work as fast as possible, so no other tasks will have to wait.

-If you have a task that needs to run every minute and needs more than a minutes to perform it's work, you should not use a simple Artisan command, as this will result in the delay of all other tasks.
+If you have a task that needs to run every minute and its runtime is close to a minute, you should not use a simple Artisan command, as this will result in the delay of all other minute-ly tasks.

-Long-running tasks can be performed by jobs.
-Laravel even has [the ability to schedule queued jobs](https://laravel.com/docs/master/scheduling#scheduling-queued-jobs).
-This way those tasks will not block the scheduler.
+Long-running tasks should be performed by jobs that perform their work on the queue.
+Laravel has [the ability to schedule queued jobs](https://laravel.com/docs/master/scheduling#scheduling-queued-jobs).
+This way, those tasks will not block the scheduler.

 ```php
 $schedule->job(new ProcessPodcast)->everyFiveMinutes();
 ````

 The downside of this approach is that you cannot run that job via Artisan anymore.
-You have to choose between using an artisan command / blocking the scheduler on one hand, and job / not blocking the scheduler on the other hand.
+You have to choose between using an artisan command + blocking the scheduler on the one hand, and job + not blocking the scheduler on the other hand.

 Using our package, you don't have to make that choice anymore.
 When letting your job implement `Spatie\ArtisanDispatchable\Jobs\ArtisanDispatchable`, you will not block the scheduler and can still execute the logic via Artisan.